 How Old Do You Have To Be to Invest In Stocks?

-However, before you start calling up the stockbrokers we review here at Investor Junkie, be aware that there’s one basic but a sucky problem with being a teenage investor: You can’t open your own brokerage account.
+Before you start calling up the stock brokers we've reviewed here at Investor Junkie, be aware that there's one basic problem with being a teenage investor: You have to be at least 18 to start investing in stocks.

-Here’s what Sudarshan did: He invested using a custodial account that was opened and maintained by his dad.
+Here's what Sudarshan did: He invested in using a custodial account opened and maintained by his dad.

 These accounts let you invest through an adult.
 When you are 18 or 21 years old (depending on your state's laws), the account will revert to your name.
 By then, you'll be all set to fly solo.

 How Custodial Accounts Work